fiberseq/fiberseq.github.io/src/quick-start.md

 We recommend using [WhatsHap](https://whatshap.readthedocs.io/en/latest/) for phasing ONT data.
 Please see their documentation for more information.

-After this point you will have a Fiber-seq BAM file that is compatible with all the [extraction](fibertools/extracting/extracting.md) commands in `fibertools`.
+After this point, you will have a Fiber-seq BAM file that is compatible with all the [extraction](fibertools/extracting/extracting.md) commands in `fibertools`.

 ### Fiber-seq peaks and UCSC browser tracks
 Some users report reasonable success in applying the [FIRE pipeline](https://github.com/fiberseq/FIRE) to ONT data.
-However, **please note that ..FIRE models were not trained or validated for ONT data.** With that said all the instructions for applying the ..FIRE pipeline to a PacBio BAM should work for an ONT BAM as well.
+However, **please note that FIRE models were not trained or validated for ONT data.** With that said, all the instructions for applying the FIRE pipeline to a PacBio BAM should work for an ONT BAM as well.